derdoktor667/DShotRMT/README.md

 - **Lightweight:** The core library has no external dependencies.
 - **Arduino and ESP-IDF Compatible:** Can be used in both Arduino and ESP-IDF projects.

+## How it Works

+The library is architected around a single C++ class, `DShotRMT`.
+It abstracts the ESP32's RMT (Remote Control) peripheral, which is a hardware timer peripheral capable of generating and receiving precisely timed signals.

+1.  **Signal Generation (TX):** The library uses an RMT 'bytes_encoder'.
+This encoder is configured with the specific pulse durations for DShot '0' and '1' bits based on the selected speed (e.g., DSHOT300, DSHOT600).
+When a user calls `sendThrottle()`, the library constructs a 16-bit DShot frame (11-bit throttle, 1-bit telemetry request, 4-bit CRC) and hands it to the RMT encoder.
+The RMT hardware then autonomously generates the correct electrical signal on the specified GPIO pin.

+2.  **Bidirectional Telemetry (RX):** For bidirectional communication, the library configures a second RMT channel in receive mode on the same GPIO.
+An interrupt service routine (`_on_rx_done`) is registered.
+When the ESC sends back a telemetry signal, the RMT peripheral captures it and triggers the interrupt.
+The interrupt code decodes the GCR-encoded signal, validates its CRC, and stores the resulting eRPM value in a thread-safe `atomic` variable.
+The main application can then poll for this data using the `getTelemetry()` method.

 ## ⏱️ DShot Timing Information

 The DShot protocol defines specific timing characteristics for each mode.
 The following table outlines the bit length, T1H (high time for a '1' bit), T0H (high time for a '0' bit), and frame length for the supported DShot modes: